Financial-Times/origami/apps/website/_posts/2021-11-05-newsletter.md

 We've made use of the Storybook plugin system to add a custom HTML tab, similar to the existing registry, where Origami users can copy HTML from when building web products.
 Unlike our existing component registry this html changes when you toggle demo controls.
 This should make it much easier to experiment with a component, find the feature/variants you're looking for, then copy the HTML to implement it in your project.
 <img alt="" src="/assets/images/2021-11-05-newsletter/story-html.png" />

 Storybook could also help us implement new components and keep in sync with the design team.
-We created a "design" tab to see a component's Figma design right alongside its actual working implementation.
+We added a "design" tab to see a component's Figma design right alongside its actual working implementation.
 <img alt="" src="/assets/images/2021-11-05-newsletter/story-design.png" />

 In addition we've been hard at work bringing over our existing documentation alongside demos, such as component readme, migration guides, and changelog.